simon-ball/nqo-mfs/README.md

 ### CircularCoil
-`strength` is given in Amps.
-Positive current implies current flowing such that the magnetisation is in the +ve Y' direction.
-Provide a negative current to reverse the direction
+- `strength` is given in Amps.

-`dimsDash` requires the following keywords:
+- `dimsDash` requires the following keywords:
     - `radius` : float
         Radius of the coil, from origin to centre of conductor

 ### RectangularCoil
-`strength` is given in Amps.
-Positive current implies current flowing such that the magnetisation is in the +ve Y' direction.
-Provide a negative current to reverse the direction
+- `strength` is given in Amps.

-`dimsDash` requires the following keywords:
+- `dimsDash` requires the following keywords:
     - `"axDash"` : float
         Full length of the coil in metres in the X' direction, from conductor-centre to conductor-centre
     - `"azDash"` : float
         Full length of the coil in metres in the z' direction, from conductor-centre to conductor-centre

 ### CoilPair
-`strength` is given in Amps.
+- `strength` is given in Amps.
 Positive current implies current flowing such that the magnetisation is in the +ve Y' direction, away from the origin.
 Provide a negative current to reverse the direction

-dimsDash requires the following keywords **in addition to** the geometry specific keywords given above:
+- dimsDash requires the following keywords **in addition to** the geometry specific keywords given above:
     - `"shape"` : str
         All coils are circular or rectangular.
 Accepted values are `circ`, `rect` and some variations Relevant circular or rectangular parameters given above are required in addition to keywords below
     - `"configuration"` : strength
-        Helmholtz or anti-helmholtz.
+        Helmholtz or anti-Helmholtz.
 Accepted values are `hh`, `ahh`, and some variations.
-Assuming the `ahh` and that `strength` is positive, then the magnetisiation will flow out from the coil origin along the Y' axis, and return in the X'-Z' plane.
+Assuming the `ahh` and that `strength` is positive, then the magnetisation will flow out from the coil origin along the Y' axis, and return in the X'-Z' plane.
     - `"full spacing"` : float
         Distance in metres along the Y' axis between the origins of the top and bottom coils.
 If `spatially distributed` is `True`, then this is the **closest distance from conductor-centre to conductor-centre**.
     - `"axial layers"` : int